Here's what tax experts are looking for in Donald Trump's statements - ExBulletin

 “With over 400 flow declarations reported on Form 1040, it is not possible to obtain the resources available to review all potential issues,” says an IRS memo cited in the Ways and Means report. .

-Like all of the tax experts interviewed for this story, Dubinsky noted that he had no specific knowledge of Trump’s statements and made his assessment strictly based on his knowledge of the tax code and published excerpts from Trump’s finances.
+Like all of the tax professionals interviewed for this story, Dubinsky noted that he had no specific understanding of Trump’s statements and based his assessment strictly on his knowledge of the tax code and published excerpts from Trump’s finances. .

+But a preliminary review of Trump’s 2020 tax return released Friday by the House panel shows the kind of ordinary income gains and losses any major real estate developer might report, Dubinsky said.
+These include significant losses from more than 100 business entities as well as credits for taxes he paid on his businesses around the world, including golf courses in Scotland and Ireland.

+“He has a lot of different real estate entities,” Dubinsky told CBS News after reviewing the documents.
+“Some were generating millions of dollars in revenue.
+Some had depreciation, creating losses.
+It has quite a bit of interest income and dividend income.
+If you do the math on the back of the napkin, I think in 2020, that probably equates to about $500 million of net fair value in liquid assets.”

 Although Trump early in his career made money primarily from his family’s real estate empire, over time he capitalized on his stardom to generate income, earning hundreds of millions from the best-selling book.
 “Art of the Deal” and other books, as well as NBC.
 TV hit “The Apprentice”.